Radio Next

-Despite of only being aired within the capital city of Dhaka, listeners can hear programs though online platforms.
+Despite only being aired within the capital city of Dhaka, listeners can hear programs though online platforms.
 Radio Next is owned and run by Nitol–Niloy group.
 Currently Radio Next 93.2 FM is being broadcast only in Dhaka and it is available worldwide through its mobile application and many different third party online platforms.
 Radio Next 93.2 is generally a music and show based radio station.
 The first radio station to do live shows on Facebook along with the radio.
 Radio Next 93.2 FM is the first radio station to implement and run online live visual sessions of their shows.